Getting Compliant with EU General Data Protection Regulation (GDPR)

-To make your X-Cart 5 based website compliant with the EU legislation on GDPR, install and enable the GDPR module as described in Installing addons from the Marketplace.
+To make your X-Cart 5 based website compliant with the EU legislation on GDPR, install and enable the GDPR addon as described in Installing Addons from the X-Cart App Store.

-Once installed proceed to the module settings page to configure it.
+Once installed proceed to the addon settings page to configure it.

 You’ll see a screen of the kind where it will be possible to enable displaying a cookie pop-up and edit the list of countries the cookie pop-up is displayed for.

-You’ll need the Geolocation Module to be able to limit the cookie pop-up to be shown for customers from particular countries only.
+You’ll need the Geolocation addon to be able to limit the cookie pop-up to be shown for customers from particular countries only.

 The addon tracks all the activities related to processing your store customers’ personal data and keeps their records in the store back-end on a special GDPR activities page (Store setup -> GDPR activities).